President's Bio

 President Kate Smith

-Kate Smith, Ed.D., began serving as Rio Salado College’s sixth president on May 15, 2021, a role she accepted after serving as the college’s interim president since August 2018.
+Kate Smith, Ed.D., serves as Rio Salado College’s sixth president.
 With nearly 30 years of experience in education, she is a highly regarded and enthusiastic leader who advocates for student success on all levels.
-Smith understands the barriers that non-traditional students face and is dedicated to making education affordable, accessible and equitable.
+Smith understands the barriers that non-traditional students face and is dedicated to making education affordable, accessible, and equitable.

-Smith decided to devote her career to education with one mission in mind.
-“Teachers and education change lives— quite simply, that is why I chose a career in education.”
+Smith decided to devote her career to education with one mission in mind— to empower others.
 Today, she continues to champion for making education accessible and equitable for all.

-Community development and partnerships are a cornerstone of Rio Salado College’s history and President Smith’s administration, which is continuing the tradition of working with other colleges and universities, industry and thought leaders to improve higher learning for all.
+Partnerships are a cornerstone of Rio Salado College’s history and President Smith’s administration, which is continuing the tradition of working with other institutions, industry, and thought leaders to improve higher learning for all.

-Among President Smith’s community development roles include founding member of WGU Labs’ College Innovation Network; Presidents Forum Governing Board Member; founding member of the Taskforce on Higher Education and Opportunity; co-chair of the education committee for the Arizona-Mexico Commission; East Valley Partnerships Board of Directors; membership in the Alliance for Innovation & Transformation; Excelencia Presidents for Latino Student Success; Friends of Public Radio Ex Officio Member; Higher Education Research and Development Institute Advisory Board Member; Valley of the Sun United Way Women United member; and board member for the Maricopa County Community College District Foundation and Tempe Chamber of Commerce.
+President Smith’s community development roles include service as a co-chair of the education committee for the Arizona-Mexico Commission; founding member of WGU Labs’ College Innovation Network; Presidents Forum Governing Board; founding member of the Taskforce on Higher Education and Opportunity; PHX East Valley Partnership Board of Directors; Alliance for Innovation & Transformation member; Excelencia Presidents for Latino Student Success; Friends of Public Radio Arizona Board of Directors; Higher Education Research and Development Institute Advisory Board; Valley of the Sun United Way Women United; and the Maricopa County Community College District Foundation and Tempe Chamber of Commerce Boards.
+In July 2023, the American Association of Community Colleges appointed Smith to serve a three year term with the Commission on Institutional Infrastructure & Transformation.
+Smith is also a proud member of Arizona Women in Higher Education, which named her 2023 Woman of the Year.

 Smith holds a doctorate degree in community college leadership from Ferris State University, a master’s degree in mathematical education from the University of Rochester, a bachelor’s degree in mathematics and German from William Smith College and was a 2020-21 Aspen Rising Presidents Fellow.

-Smith is passionate about learning, giving back, mathematics and being an active member of her community.
-She and her husband, Dennis, live in Ahwatukee and enjoy spending time running and hiking Arizona trails.
+Smith is passionate about learning, giving, mathematics and being an active member of her community.
+She and her husband Dennis enjoy spending time running and hiking the Arizona trails.